 If this sounds familiar, you’ve likely experienced an episode of Raynaud’s syndrome, a condition that causes reduced blood flow to the fingers and sometimes the toes, and can be very painful.

-For sufferers, episodes of Raynaud’s happen intermittently and may last a few minutes or a few hours, with varying degrees of discomfort or pain.
+For sufferers of Raynaud’s syndrome, episodes can happen intermittently and may last a few minutes or a few hours, with varying degrees of discomfort or pain.
 Symptoms usually resolve on their own without significant damage to the body.
 If symptoms are frequent or severe, a healthcare provider can evaluate the patient’s condition and offer medication or other solutions to find relief.

 Facts about Raynaud’s

-Raynaud’s is commonly referred to as a syndrome, disease, or phenomenon.
+Raynaud’s is commonly referred to as a syndrome, disease, or phenomenon, but for the sake of this article, we will be referring to it simply as Raynaud’s or Raynaud’s syndrome..
 According to the National Institutes of Health:

 More women than men are affected by Raynaud’s, suggesting that estrogen may play a role.